Mohammad Aleikish

-Mohammad Ahmad Suleiman Aleikish (محمد احمد سليمان العكش; born 4 October 1996) is a Jordanian professional footballer who plays as a striker for Bahraini Premier League club Al-Hidd and the Jordan national team.
+Mohammad Ahmad Suleiman Aleikish (محمد احمد سليمان العكش; born 4 October 1996) is a Jordanian professional footballer who plays as a striker for Jordanian Pro League club Al-Baqa'a.

 Club career

 Al-Arabi (Irbid)

 Born in Irbid, Aleikish began his career at Al-Arabi.

 Al-Sareeh (loan)

 Aleikish was loaned to Al-Sareeh on a short loan, gaining the interest of Al-Faisaly.

 Al-Faisaly

 On 15 October 2020, Al-Faisaly signed Aleikish after a strong loan spell at Al-Sareeh.

 During his time, he had faced pressure from the club and its fans for him to score goals, resulting in a dark period for the player.

 On 28 October 2023, Al-Faisaly announced their intentions not to renew Aleikish's contract.
 As a result, Aleikish began filing for a legal complaint, due to his club owing him financial dues and a lack of communication with Al-Faisaly's board, despite many attempts from the player.
 Al-Faisaly alleged that Aleikish's contract ended on 30 October 2023, but Aleikish's lawyer claimed his contract would end on 30 June 2024.